 A good diet and adequate hydration is essential not only for your energy level, but also to prevent excessive chaffing and infection.
 Hydration keeps your skin moist and supple, rather than prone to dryness and cracking.
 You also want to support the growth of collagens — the hard, fibrous proteins that strengthen your skin and give it more elasticity.
 Doctors recommend plenty of vitamin C and zinc to aid in collagen growth.
 And, of course, be sure to eat plenty of protein, an essential ingredient in tissue growth and repair.

 Not everyone needs to use a chamois cream, but it can be a life saver if you’re prone to saddle sores.
 Sure, it can be a little awkward to apply, but you’ll forget that when you notice how much more enjoyable your ride is.
 Many of these creams have anti-bacterial properties and soothing ingredients.

+Looking for an easy way to stop saddle stores?
+One word: rest.
 This one should probably go without saying, but sometimes your rear just needs a rest.
 Those irritated areas need time to heal, and putting them right back on the saddle is only going to make things worse.
 If you take a day or two off at the first signs of soreness, you’ll be back riding in no time.
 If you push it too hard, the sores will take much longer to heal, and you could be sidelined for weeks.
 If your struggling with how to prevent saddle sores from cycling, build regular rest into your routine, especially when you’re trying to lengthen your rides.

 Most Important: Pick the Right Saddle